 Fisheries and/or FIPs Covered:

-This roundtable focuses on snapper and grouper fisheries in North, Central, and South America, as well as the associated non-snapper and non-grouper species harvested in those fisheries.
-The primary focus of the SR at this time is Mexico, due to the importance of Mexican product in the US market.
-The following FIPs are supported and monitored:
+This roundtable focused on snapper and grouper fisheries in North, Central, and South America, as well as the associated non-snapper and non-grouper species harvested in those fisheries.
+The following FIPs were supported and monitored:

 1. The Mexican grouper fishery management plan has not been fully implemented, enforcement of current grouper regulations in Mexico is inadequate, and substantial harvest of undersized and immature grouper continues to occur.
 Enforcement of the current minimum legal size would be extremely detrimental to the artisanal fishery, thus alternative management systems may need to be considered.